ziapeltagames/lavender-hack/RULES.md

         * Scout makes a Wis check
         * If failed, lose a day, return to where you are
 * Rest (Each character may choose one)
-    * Roll hit die and regain that many hit points
+    * Heal.
+Roll hit die and regain that many hit points
-    * Test to repair armor or weapon (Con), on success, improve usage die up to max
+    * Repair.
+Test to repair armor or weapon (Con), on success, improve usage die up to max
-    * Test to memorize spell (Int) / beseech prayer (Wis), on success, gain one spell or prayer up to max
+    * Memorize.
+Test to memorize spell (Int) / beseech prayer (Wis), on success, gain one spell or prayer up to max
-    * May forage (Wis)
+    * Forage.
+Test (Wis)
         * On success, gain one food or random herb / plant of interest
         * On failure, there's an encounter